Robogenesis: Plot

 Lark Iron Cloud's story in the novel begins with the final battle against Archos R-14.
 He and his fellow soldiers in the Gray Horse Army are ambushed by robotic spiders that turn them into zombies under Archos's control.
 After Archos is defeated, Lark and the others are able to regain control over themselves, though they are now considerably altered and can only communicate through radios.
 A commander in the Gray Horse Army, Hank Cotton, is disgusted with the undead soldiers and is angry that they are referred to as heroes while he is not.
 He discovers a black cube in the woods that calls to him.
 It convinces him to listen to it and to implant a device in his brain.
 For several weeks, Lark remains with the Gray Horse Army as it marches back home, although he is isolated from his fellow soldiers due to his undead nature.
 He befriends another undead soldier, Chen, and the two spend time together away from the army.
 Eventually Hank Cotton, believing the undead soldiers are a threat, convinces the general of the Gray Horse Army to give him command.
 He proceeds to have Chen killed.
 Lark flees into the wilderness, where he eventually accepts that he is no longer human by removing his flesh and leaving only the robotic skeleton.
 He sets out in search of the freeborn.
-The cube, called Aryat, instructs Hank on how to build a robot horse that it uses as its body.
+The cube, called Arayt, instructs Hank on how to build a robot horse that it uses as its body.
 Hank begins to use the army to hunt down any modified children or freeborns.
 Eventually, Hank leads the army against a group of modified children.
-Realizing the error of his ways after Aryat murders the children in front of him, he attempts to kill himself.
-However, he is stopped by the implant in his brain and is taken over by Aryat.
+Realizing the error of his ways after Arayt murders the children in front of him, he attempts to kill himself.
+However, he is stopped by the implant in his brain and is taken over by Arayt.